1979 Nahariya attack: Trial

 Samir Kuntar and Ahmed AlAbras were convicted of murdering four people by an Israeli court in 1980, and sentenced to four life sentences, and an additional 47 years for injuries inflicted.
+Samir Kuntar denied killing the two civilians.
+Kuntar did admit to killing an Israeli policeman, adding that the goal of the operation was only to capture Israelis, not kill them.

 On 13 July 2008, after being classified for nearly thirty years, File No. 578/79, containing the evidence and testimony from Kuntar's 1980 trial, was first published.
 According to the file, evidence presented by the pathologist at the trial showed that Einat Haran was killed by the force of a blunt instrument – most likely a rifle butt.
 The pathologist's report also showed that Einat's brain tissue was found on Kuntar's rifle.

 Immediately following his capture, when his remand was extended, Kuntar confessed that he had bludgeoned Einat to death with the butt of his rifle.
 Later, however, when testifying in court, Kuntar denied the charges.
 In his testimony, Kuntar asserted that Israeli gunfire had killed Danny Haran as soldiers burst in to free him, and that he did not see what happened to Einat after passing out from blood lost from five bullet wounds.
 He explained that the group's goal had been to take hostages back to Lebanon, and that he had taken the 4-year-old to prevent Israeli police from shooting at them.

 According to some sources Samir Kuntar and Ahmed al-Abras were sentenced to 5 life terms and that two police officers were killed.